spacemeshos/testnet-guide/all.md

 # All Testnet Guides

-The following is a list of all available Testnet guides.
+The following is a list of all available Testnet guides:

 - [Installing the app](guide/install.md)
 - [Setting up Wallet + Miner](guide/setup.md)